A core part of the Commissioner’s role is to support policing by preventing crime and reducing offending.

-The Bridge 2 Volunteer project provides volunteering opportunities to people who are looking to build new skills and experiences to help them move away from addiction and offending.
+The Pathfinder project provides volunteering opportunities to people who are looking to build new skills and experiences to help them move away from addiction and offending.

 The Cafe in the Park is a supported work project to provide employment and training opportunities for vulnerable people.